After your outpatient surgery

 - Take your pain medication regularly and throughout the night if you are having pain.

-- Use your CPAP machine if you have one.
+- Do use your CPAP machine.
 This is especially important after sedation.

 - Do deep breathing and coughing three times each hour while you are awake.